 She throws him into some highly-reactive chemicals and demands to know what he’s done to her.
 As the volatile mixture ignites and begins to set the lab on fire, he tells her that she’s the first person to get brought back to life.
 Just then, a group of security guards arrive and mistake her for a random intruder.
 They proceed to shoot her, but Derek tells them that they have to capture her.

 Jenna then says that she felt his fear when she touched him and became “filled” by it before she throws him into the blaze and walks off.
 As he becomes engulfed within the flames, Derek runs into his tank and manages to extinguish the raging fire.
 After getting helped out by his guards, he tells them to follow his instructions.
-Later, we shift over to Club Anubis as Jenna narrates that Derek survived the incident and she got blamed for Shawn’s death, thus making her a wanted murder.
-Because the data from their experiment got lost in the blaze, Sire Pharmaceuticals terminated their project.
-As such, Derek had to get sponsor who was willing to supply him with “human test subjects”.
+Later, we shift over to Club Anubis as Jenna narrates that Derek survived the incident and she got blamed for Shawn’s death, thus making her a wanted murderer.
+Because the data from their experiment got lost in the blaze, Sire Pharmaceuticals terminated the project.
+As such, Derek had to get sponsors who were willing to supply him with “human test subjects”.
 He would ultimately find a black marketer named Jack “The Hatchet” Harkin, who especially had multiple “connections to the immigrant slave rackets” and made a lot of money from this devious operation.
 As he arrives back at the club, Jack informs Derek that Jenna has taken out several of his men.
 Not only that, but they’re running out of time to save his son from cancer without transforming him into a “mindless monster”.
 Derek (facial scars and all) tells Jack that he’s able to save his son, just as long as he remains in agreement with their partnership.
 And so, Issue 1 ends with the reveal that their operation involves wrapping several individuals within the Nano-Bandages.

 Overall, this is a well-structured start to this two-part tale.
 Our main players get neatly established with some backstory for our main undead heroine Jenna, as well as some warped motivation towards the main fiend of this piece, Derek.
 With Jenna, she and her fiancé Shawn are completely innocent victims, with their youthful naivety being detrimental to Totenkopf.
 While some visual example of their somewhat-slacker description would’ve be nice to have here in order for Derek’s point to have a stronger sense of understanding, it still makes a decent amount of sense for this relatively short story.
 As for our main villain, the cliffhanger ending does give a strong amount of excitement to help cap off this initial chapter.
 After all, Totenhopf has an ambitious (yet crazy) plan that he looks to unfold and it feels lovingly ludicrous in its comic book nature, yet helps in establishing a vague sense of threat that’s building for next time.
 The Nano-Bandages is just vintage comic book-levels of absurd science, yet just like Darkman’s synthetic skin masks, it seems to greatly fit within the context of the narrative as it also becomes a crucial part of the hero’s motif.
 Finally, we have the black-and-white artwork.
-For the most part, this indy-esque nature has a very professional look to it and helps in making sense of the story it trying to tell.
+For the most part, this indy-esque nature has a very professional look to it and helps in making sense of the story it’s trying to tell.
 The story, while more scientifically absurd, emotional and action-driven, is able to flow thoughout as the events of this narrative are made clear to its audience.
 In terms of character models, I will say that our main heroine does stand out the most, even she does look like a regular, civilian-looking Harley Quinn.
-With Derek, his generic hairstyle does get repeated by a few regular henchmen, so has a little bit of a hard time standing out if he’s not in his regular setting.
+With Derek, his generic hairstyle does get repeated by a few regular henchmen, so he has a little bit of a hard time standing out if he’s not in his regular setting.
 While Zeu’s artwork does help the story be presented as clear as it can be, I did mention a somewhat confusing moment when Jenna tackles Derek into some lab equipment after he killed her boyfriend, only for her to suddenly be lying down and fatally wounded afterwards.
 When I initially read it, I didn’t know how Jenna wound up bloodied and deceased, especially since that detail isn’t entirely focused on.
 Now that I look at it close enough, it does make sense (even if the shattered bottle switches from his right hand to his left in the space of a panel).
 In the end, the artwork isn’t perfect, but it gets the job done.
-In the end, this opening chapter doesn’t exactly bring a whole lot in terms of horror and dread, but it sure does set itself up for an exciting conclusion with all of the other elements that’s presented.
+Overall, this opening chapter doesn’t exactly bring a whole lot in terms of horror and dread, but it sure does set itself up for an exciting conclusion with all of the other elements that’s presented.
 So, how will an undead Jenna look to oppose Derek and his machinations?
 Well, stay within this creepy corner for the chilling conclusion of this shambling story.

 Vengeance Of The Mummy (created by Justin Gray) is owned by Moonstone Books.